A Tutorial on Meta-Reinforcement Learning: Parameterized Policy Gradient Methods

 In general, there is a trade-off between generalization to novel tasks and specialization over a given task distribution.
 How much structure is imposed by the parameterization of $f_\theta$ determines where each algorithm lies on this spectrum.
 The structure of PPG methods places them near the end of the spectrum that ensures generalization.
-This is visualized in Figure \ref{fig:param_spectrum}.
+This is visualized in Figure~\ref{fig:param_spectrum}.
+While this spectrum summarizes current methods, the trade-off is not necessarily inherent to the problem setting, and future work could investigate methods that achieve the best of both worlds.
 In the next section, we discuss methods at the other end of the spectrum.

-\subsection{Black Box Methods}
+\section{Black Box Methods}

 In contrast to PPG methods, \emph{black box methods} are near the other end of the spectrum.
-In principle, they can learn any arbitrary learning procedure, since they represent $f_\theta$ with a neural network as a universal function approximator.
+Black box methods represent the inner-loop, $f_\theta$, as a sequence model to process data for learning.
+Learning in the inner-loop occurs solely in the activations of this sequence model, a phenomenon sometimes called \textit{in-context learning}.
+Meta-learning $f_\theta$ is a way to explicitly elicit the phenomenon of in-context learning in a sequence model.
+In principle, black-box methods can learn any arbitrary learning procedure, since they represent $f_\theta$ with a neural network as a universal function approximator.
 This places fewer constraints on the function $f_\theta$ than with a PPG method.
-Recall the RL2 algorithm \cite{duan2016rl} from Section \ref{sec:example_algos}.
+Since $f_\theta$ represents an arbitrary function of history, the modified policy can represent an arbitrary history-dependent policy.
+As discussed in Section \ref{section:background}, such a policy is sufficient for learning an optimal policy for a POMDP, and thus for the meta-RL problem as well.
+Recall the RL2 algorithm \citep{duan2016rl} from Section~\ref{sec:example_algos}.
 In this case, $f_\theta$ is represented by a recurrent neural network, whose outputs are an input vector to the base policy.
 While the use of a recurrent network to output a context vector is common, black box methods may also structure the base policy and inner-loop in other ways.
 In this section we survey black box methods.
-We begin by discussing different architectures that are designed for different amounts of diversity in the task distribution.
-Then, we discuss different ways to structure the inner-loop and different outer-loop objectives.
+We begin by discussing architectures that are designed for different amounts of diversity in the task distribution.
+Each of these architectures has different adapted policy parameters.
+Then, we discuss distinct ways to structure the inner-loop and alternative outer-loop algorithms.
 Finally, we conclude with a discussion of the trade-offs associated with black box methods.